Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Locally Robust Refinement

 \subsection{Overview}

 Suppose that the reduced-form $\rho(\cdot;\eta)$ in (\ref{true model}) is parametrized as follows:

-where $\beta_0$ is a parameter of interest taking values in a set $B$ and $\gamma_0$ is a nuisance parameter taking values in a set $\Gamma$.
+where $\beta_0$ is a parameter of interest taking values in a set $B$ and $\gamma_0$ is a nuisance parameter taking values in a set $\Gamma$, and $\eta$ belongs to some known compact set denoted by $H$.
 Let $\Theta_P$ be the identified set for $(\beta_0,\gamma_0)$.
-The counterfactual experiment involves changing the distribution $F_P$ of $W$ to a counterfactual distribution $\tilde F_P$.
+The counterfactual experiment involves changing the distribution $F$ of $W$ to a counterfactual distribution $\tilde F$.
 Let us consider the counterfactual average structural outcome:

 This is the average value of outcome $Y$ when a counterfactual change is made to the distribution of $W$ while everything else remains the same.
-Let $\tilde \Theta_P$ be the set of values for $\theta_0 = (\beta_0,\gamma_0)$ that are permitted in a counterfactual scenario.\footnote{In most cases, $\tilde{\Theta}_P$ is taken to be the identified set for $(\beta_0,\gamma_0)$.
-Sometimes, though, we might be interested in a counterfactual setting which sets some of those parameters to a specific value outside of the identified set $\Theta_P$.} Our focus is on a subset of $\tilde \Theta_P$ at which $\textsf{ASO}_{\beta, \gamma,P}(G)$ behaves robustly as we perturb the reduced-form selection rule $G$.
+Our focus is on a subset of $\Theta_P$ at which $\textsf{ASO}_{\beta, \gamma}(G)$ behaves robustly as we perturb the reduced-form selection rule $G$.